CS-1400/CS-1400.github.io/_pages/conditionals/index.md

 ## Composition
 1. `if`: A conditional must have only one `if` statement.
 It must have a boolean expression.
-2. `elif`: A conditonal can have 0 to infinity `elif` statements.
+2. `elif`: A conditonal may have 0 to infinity `elif` statements.
 It must have a boolean expression.
-3. `else`: A conditional can have 0 or 1 `else` statements.
+3. `else`: A conditional may have 0 or 1 `else` statements.
 It must **never** have a boolean expression.

 ## Examples
 #### if/else Statements